 The table in Gibson (1980b) indicated that Red Deer had been recorded in south-east Bute (10km square NS15) sometime during the period 1951-1975, with earlier records elsewhere on Bute, but none after 1975.

 During the forty years from 1975 the only known sighting was of one at Rhubodach in July 1998 (Mrs Betty Morrow), then Billy Shields saw a small group near Shalunt in November 2005.

-Since 2005 Red Deer sightings have continued to increase, with a count of 15 and as far south on the West Island Way as the vicinity of Cnocnicoll Wood (Grid Ref NS093606) (Shields 2008) and there is now a resident population of perhaps 100-150 animals.
+Since 2005 Red Deer sightings have continued to increase, with a count of 15 and as far south on the West Island Way as the vicinity of Cnocnicoll Wood (Grid Ref NS093606) (Shields 2008).
 A calf was seen in the churchyard at the United Church of Bute, in High Street, Rothesay in August 2014 (Ian Maclagan).
-On 9th October 2016 three groups of Red Deer in Glen More comprised at least 20 animals (John Williams, Paul McTaggart).
-Red Deer records are coming from all over the Island, including Mount Stuart, and plans are now being drawn up to ‘take some out’ (Billy Shields pers. comm.).
+On 9th October 2016 three groups of Red Deer in Glen More comprised at least 20 animals (John Williams, Paul McTaggart) and on 9th February 2017 near Gray Craig (NS011699) Angus Hannah saw a total of 34 Red Deer, in three separate groups.
+There is now a resident population which may exceed 100 animals.
+Red Deer records are coming from all over the Island, including Mount Stuart, and plans are being drawn up to ‘take some out’ (Billy Shields pers. comm.).